-The new Basic and Advanced Pilot Certificates are here as part of the new RPAS rules in Canada and will be mandatory for all drone pilots effective June 1st.
+The new Pilot Certificates are here as part of the new RPAS rules in Canada and will be mandatory for all drone pilots effective June 1st.

-Transport Canada has developed a set of Exams to test for each Pilot Certification (Basic and Advanced).
-Specifically for the Advanced Pilot Certificate, TC is also requiring a Flight Exam conducted by an accredited Flight Examiner to obtain the Advanced Pilot Certificate, due to the complex nature of operations permitted for that Certificate.
+Transport Canada has developed a set of RPAS online Exams for Pilot Certifications (Basic and Advanced).
+In addition to the online exam for Advanced, TC is also requiring a Flight Review conducted by an accredited Flight Examiner to obtain the Advanced Pilot Certificate, due to the complex nature of operations permitted for that Certificate.

-Transport Canada will be publishing a RPAS related study guide later this year to assist students but in the meantime, this list covers most of the essentials.
-We’ve also included some documents from the FAA as they cover very similar topics and cover the maerial in a quite readable fashion.
+Transport Canada will be publishing a RPAS related Study Guide later this year to assist students but in the meantime, this list covers most of the essentials.
+We’ve also included some Pilot Documents from the FAA as they cover very similar topics and cover the material in a quite readable fashion.

 The two Transport Canada documents that are required reading are:

 - Knowledge Requirements for Pilots of Remotely Piloted Aircraft Systems 250 g up to and including 25 kg, Operating within Visual Line-of-Sight (VLOS)

 - Flight Reviewer’s Guide for Pilots of Remotely Piloted Aircraft Systems 250 grams (g) up to and including 25 kilograms (kg), Operating within Visual Line-of-Sight (VLOS)